marcel-gohsen/trec-ikat-website/docs/index.md

 **[Marcel Gohsen](https://www.uni-weimar.de/en/media/chairs/computer-science-department/webis/people/gohsen/), Bauhaus-Universität Weimar, Germany.** Marcel is a PhD student at the chair of Intelligent Information Systems supervised by Prof. Dr. Benno Stein.
 His research concentrates on the intersection between information retrieval and natural language processing with a particular focus on conversational search, user simulation, and generative IR.

-**[Johannes Kiesel](https://www.gesis.org/institut/ueber-uns/mitarbeitendenverzeichnis/person/Johannes.Kiesel), GESIS - Leibniz Institute for the Social Sciences, Cologne, Germany.** Dr. Kiesel is the leader of the Big Data Analytics team at GESIS - Leibniz Institute for the Social Sciences in Cologne, Germany.
-His main area of interest are argument search, conversational search, human values, and web archives.
+**[Johannes Kiesel](https://kiesels.de/johannes), GESIS - Leibniz Institute for the Social Sciences, Cologne, Germany.** Dr. Kiesel is the leader of the Big Data Analytics team at GESIS - Leibniz Institute for the Social Sciences in Cologne, Germany.
+His research interests include conversational search, argumentation systems, and user simulation.

 ## **Submit Your Runs (iKAT 2025)**